Moz Local vs Yext

 - No additional fees for location scaling

-For businesses with 20-500 locations, Moz Local delivers enterprise functionality at SMB pricing.
-Beyond 500 locations or requiring deep API integration, Yext’s infrastructure justifies the investment.
+For small-to-mid businesses, Moz Local delivers strong functionality at accessible per-location pricing.
+For organizations requiring deep API integration, advanced RBAC, and global-scale infrastructure, Yext justifies the investment.

 When to choose Moz Local